 3. Movie Night

-The cost of going to the movies is outrageous, add in the price of popcorn and drinks and you have doubled the price that you paid for tickets.
+The cost of going to the movies is pricey, add in the price of popcorn and drinks and you have doubled the price that you paid for tickets.
 Swing by your local Redbox and grab a movie to bring back home to enjoy in the comfort of your own home.
 Text “MOVIE” to “727272” to grab yourself a FREE 1-day rental.
 Netflix, Amazon Video, Hulu, HBO Go are all other options to consider.

 Related Article: How To Save 50% On Movie Concessions